Introduction

 Here is a list of common mistakes to avoid in bankroll management:

-• Ignoring Bankroll Guidelines: Not sticking to the recommended funds for each game.
+Ignoring Bankroll Guidelines: Do not stick to the recommended funds for each game.

 Poker Bankroll Calculator